Public Policy Engagement

 PPL takes very seriously the need to conduct all aspects of our business in compliance with all applicable laws and regulations and consistent with the company’s values.

 PPL reports all corporate lobbying-related activities and expenditures to appropriate state and federal agencies.
-Information on PPL’s current lobbying activities can be found in lobbying reports filed with the U.S. House, U.S. Senate, Kentucky Legislative Ethics Commission and Pennsylvania Department of State and will also be made available upon request.
+Information on PPL’s current lobbying activities can be found in lobbying reports filed with the U.S. House, U.S. Senate, Kentucky Legislative Ethics Commission, Pennsylvania Department of State, Rhode Island Department of State, Virginia Conflict of Interest and Ethics Advisory Council and will also be made available upon request.

 PPL’s Public Affairs Department is in regular communication with executive leadership and provides reports to the Board on key issues and advocacy positions.